-The flowers are dark red in colour which is why it is also commonly called as the red poppy.
+The flowers are dark red in color which is why it is also commonly called the red poppy.

 Each flower has four petals that overlap each other.
-At the base of the petals, there is a black dot that connects in the center of the flower.
+At the base of the petals, there is a black dot that connects to the center of the flower.

 The flower grows in agricultural fields and a weed.
 Since it is a herb, it has been affected greatly by herbicides and its population has decreased.